Table of Contents

 Welcome to the NxCore API.
 (NxCore is pronounced "N" Core or "'Encore").

-The NxCore API is the fastest possible access to the Ultra-low latency NxCore Financial Data Stream (NxCore Feed).
+The NxCore API is the fastest possible access to the ultra-low latency NxCore Financial Data Stream (NxCore Feed).
 There are 3 basic components that were installed on your computer.

 1. NxCoreAccess